Essential Fulfilment of the Karmic Imperative / Orna Ben Dor

 A mental-spiritual metamorphosis can only take place when a sacrifice is offered.
-Karmic Inevitability may sometimes continue till death.
+Karmic Imperative may sometimes continue till death.

 The acquiescence, the willingness to sacrifice, may enable spiritual blossoming.
 At times, if the acquiescence is real and not manipulative with the expectation to be paid off – the sacrifice will not be required after all.